renaissance-publishing/renaissance/content/chapters/15-wealth-income-and-lifestyles.md

 The rules for wealth and bartering assume that you have access to all of the assets that represent your wealth.
 For example, if you're wealth level 3, some of your wealth will be in the form of currencies, valuable goods, properties (like your house), professional commitments, and so on; the system above assumes that you can leverage all of these assets to pay for something.
-Under some situations—notably, if you're travelling far from where your character lives—this might not be the case.
+Under some situations — notably, if you're travelling far from where your character lives — this might not be the case.
 In these cases, you'll need to either use *trade goods* to represent the portion of your wealth that you've taken with you, or you'll need to use *currency.*

 ### Trade Goods